Return to Work

 (ii) a pension plan that is established under an Act of the province;

-(k) "employment" means and refers to the whole or a part of an establishment, undertaking, work, operation, trade or business within the scope of this Act, and in the case of an industry not as a whole within the scope of this Act includes a department of part of the industry that would if carried on separately be within the scope of this Act;
+(m) "employment" means the whole or a part of an establishment, undertaking, work, operation, trade or business within the scope of this Act, and in the case of an industry not as a whole within the scope of this Act includes a part of the industry that would if carried on separately be within the scope of this Act;

-(l) "fishing" means fishing for gain, other than for sport, in tidal waters, and
+(p) "fishing" means fishing for gain, other than for sport, in tidal waters, and includes

-(i) includes fishing for anadromous fish while in those waters,
+(i) fishing for anadromous fish while in those waters,

-(ii) is considered to include work performed in the functioning, while fishing or proceeding to or returning from fishing, of the vessel used for fishing, and
+(ii) work performed in the functioning of the vessel used for fishing while fishing or proceeding to or returning from fishing, and

-(iii) is considered to include other work incidental to or connected with fishing usually performed by persons engaged in fishing;
+(iii) other work incidental to or connected with fishing usually performed by persons engaged in fishing;

-(l.1) "impairment" means a physical or functional abnormality or loss, including disfigurement, as a result of an injury;
+(t) "impairment" means a physical or functional abnormality or loss, including a disfigurement, as a result of an injury;

-(n) "industry" includes the whole or a part of an industry, operation, undertaking, establishment, work, trade or business that is not excluded by section 38;
+(u) "industry" includes the whole or a part of an industry, operation, undertaking, establishment, work, trade or business that is not excluded by section 45;

 (i) an injury as a result of a chance event occasioned by a physical or natural cause,